ElectricGun/mily-compiler/README.md

 ### Reference Datatypes
 Reference variables store the index of the value stored within a memory cell instead of the value itself.
 Only primitive datatypes may be stored in memory.
-- ptr<type>
+- ref<type>

-To access their value, call the dereference function `r(var)` found in the standard library.
+To access its value, call the dereference operator "*" before the variable name.
+Examle: *x

 <!--
 ### Array Reference Datatypes [WIP]